Skip to main content

 Launch a satellite

 That wraps up the setup phase.
-Your canister now lives on the Internet Computer, solely owned by you and and you alone.
+Your canister now lives on the Internet Computer, solely owned by you and you alone.

 Deploying your website